 Randomized 8-Piece Chess

 This game can easily be configured to have a randomized back rank similar to Fischer Random Chess (AKA Chess960).
-Just like in Fischer Random in which the king must be in-between the two rooks, in this case: the king starts anywhere in-between the rook and the jailer.
+The one important additional setup rule: the sentry must begin on one of these files: c, d, e, or f (which prevents White from checking Black or threatening a major piece on the very first move) The remaining rules are similar to Chess960: just like in Chess960 in which the king must be in-between the two rooks, in this case: the king starts anywhere in-between the rook and the jailer.
 The bishop and sentry must be on opposite shade of squares.
 Once the configuration is determined, the other player has a mirror image of it.
 When castling the King toward the g file, the king will always end up on g1 with the rook or jailer (whichever was closer to the h file) ending up on f1.
 When castling the king toward the c file, the king ends up on c1 with the rook or jailer (whichever was closer to the a file) ending up on d1.
 The king cannot be in check when you castle, nor can any square that the king moves through be attacked by an enemy piece.
 Original plans for the randomized version featured the lancer aiming in any random forward/sideways direction for the opening setup.
 However, this can pose a problem; there are setups in which a White lancer could easily capture an unprotected pawn if aiming a random direction before the first move.

 Above: we see an example of a randomized setup (one of several) in which the White lancer can take a free pawn immediately, and then turn the lancer back toward his or her own pawn at a2 (preventing Black from also taking the free pawn).
 With that sort of obvious first move, these setups don’t inspire much opening variety nor are they fair.
 Therefore, when setting up Randomized 8-Piece Chess, the lancer should always begin the game facing straight forward: